iotaledger/bee-rfcs/text/0030-protocol-messages.md

 To be able to take part in the IOTA networks, Bee nodes need to implement the exact same protocol presented in this RFC and currently being used by [IRI](https://github.com/iotaledger/iri) nodes and [HORNET](https://github.com/gohornet/hornet) nodes.
-However, it does not necessarily mean implementing the same versions of the protocol and a design decision - later explained - concludes that Bee nodes and IRI nodes will not be able to communicate with each other.
+However, it does not necessarily mean implementing the same versions of the protocol.
+A design decision - later explained - concludes that Bee nodes and IRI nodes will not be able to communicate with each other.

 # Detailed design